alexander171294/web-poker/README.md

 * Mobile frontend.
 * Desktop frontend (with electronJS)
-* Servers Administration/Deployer tool (as jboss of redhat style xD)
+* Servers Administration/Deployer tool (as jboss of redhat style but in this case working... xD)

 # Architecture